dashevo/wallet-lib/docs/develop/logging.md

 ## Logging

-Wallet-lib will log multiples events happening which might help you to debug, or getting a better understanding at what is happening internally.
+Wallet-lib will log multiple events happening which might help you to debug, or get a better understanding at what is happening internally.

 ### Log levels